Williepdev/BetterNet/README.md

 ### Current features
--athlete management
+athlete management
--team management
+team management
--stat viewing
+stat viewing
--team viewing
+team viewing
--duel meet scoring
+duel meet scoring
--meets
+meets
--live results (sort of)
+live results (sort of)
--Decathalon calculator(male only, womens heptathalon to be implemented) -invite scoring
+Decathalon calculator(male only, womens heptathalon to be implemented) invite scoring
--Scanner UI
+Scanner UI
--advanced status (sector foul, circle foul, other reasons)
+advanced status (sector foul, circle foul, other reasons)

 ### Scraped features(from original scope)
--File importing/reading (due to the files not easily being acessable by coaches and putting perticipation at risk if I were to grab the files)
+File importing/reading (due to the files not easily being acessable by coaches and putting perticipation at risk if I were to grab the files)
--Enum implementation(replaced with in depth classes and inheirtence)
+Enum implementation(replaced with in depth classes and inheirtence)

 ### Future features(to implement)
--Goal tracking
+Goal tracking
--Rankings by event, age, state, division, team -Standard tracking
+Rankings by event, age, state, division, team
+Standard tracking
--Heptathalon calculator(if a DecethaAthlete object has the String gender "Female") -
+Heptathalon calculator(if a DecethaAthlete object has the String gender "Female")